InceptionCode/Functional-Programming-Exercises/README.md

 - Carefully review code in files in order to see a working example.
 Some return statements must be changed to console.log's
 - I will try my best to leave a /* NOTE */ which should give instructions on how to test parts of the code.
 - To run the files start at the root of the file in your terminal and run $ node [ name of resource ] / [ chp#.js ] The # in chp means the chapter number.
-- Some resoures are structured differently depending on what folder you are in.
+- Some resources are structured differently depending on what folder you are in.
+- In order to view working examples and projects I highly recommend installing all listed dependencies and config webpack properly then run "webpack-dev-server" at the root of the repo.
+You should have the ability to see all files and view html files as well.
 - If you do not have Node copy the code and paste it into your favorite JS playground online.
-- Or however, you wish to run the JS files are completely up to you.
+- Or however, you wish to run the JS files is completely up to you.
 - I have included a few more helper tools that depend on Babel to be compiled into vanilla JS.
-The compiled files will be in their own seperate "build" folder.
+The compiled files will be in their own separate "build" folder inside their respective directories.

 If you wish to install these tools I encourage you to look into their documentation and follow along with the entire install and build process.